-First of all congratulations on being called in for an interview!
-Seeing that you’ve made it here shows that you have what it takes to be a job coach.
+First of all, congratulations on being called in for an interview!
+Seeing that you’ve made it here shows you have what it takes to be a job coach.
 It is okay to feel nervous during the interview.

 So who is a job coach?
 A job coach is a professional who helps their clients to either secure employment or advance in their careers.
-They usually assess their strengths, skills and weakness in order to make the best judgment while preparing the client for the job.
+They usually assess their strengths, skills, and weakness to make the best judgment while preparing the client for the job.

 Now that you have a general understanding of who a job coach is let us dive in the questions.

 1. Why Are You Interested In This Role?